Project Lifecycle - Agile Framework

 right?

-agile
+agile means

-being able to react to changes as soon as possible
+being able to react to changes as soon as possible.

-This is a good contrast to Waterfall
+This is a good contrast to Waterfall, where any and all

-changes would mean the project termination
+changes would mean the project termination.

-The changes handled in agile
+The changes handled in agile don’t include only

-but also team-related changes
+project changes but also team-related changes

 as well.
-This means agile
+This means agile is ready to embrace individuals

-from the team just as well as it handles
+coming and going from the team just as well as it handles

-requirement changes
+requirement changes.

 > The Puzzling Framework